twse/bobsgame-fonts/Pixel Sans.md

 * Yu-Gi-Oh!: Reshef of Destruction
 * Yu-Gi-Oh!: The Eternal Duelist Soul
 * Yu-Gi-Oh!: The Sacred Cards
 * Yu-Gi-Oh!
-Ultimate Masters: World Championship Tournament 2006 – The font in the game has a slashed zero to distinguish from the capital o.
+Ultimate Masters: World Championship Tournament 2006 – The font in the game has a slashed zero.
 * Yu-Gi-Oh!
 Worldwide Edition: Stairway to the Destined Duel
 * Yūrei Yashiki No Nijūyon Jikan